eliaperantoni/Koi/backlog.md

 we call `self.parse_expr(0)` but inside that newlines are consumed!
 Now we can set `is_multiline` to false to prevent that.

-Also some minor additions: commands expressions are now allowed as statements, added a semicolon operator that works as a commands separator so you can run them in sequence.
+Also some minor additions: commands expressions are now allowed as statements, added a semicolon operator that works as a commands separator so you can run them in sequence, lambdas.

 On to the interpreter now!